lucas-rudek/weather_app/README.md

 ## About The Project

 This is a small project used to improve habilities with some technologies stack.
-Has just one geolocation for now, but in future i will add the geolocation feature.
+Has just one geolocation for now, but in future i will add the search geolocation feature.
 I used React for the "days" component, Shortid for random key's in div elements, Axios + OpenWeather API for data and Chart.js to show temperature over the day.

 ### Built With